ziel/goldielocs/README.md

 Tips n' all
 -----

-* Another handy alias: alias 2="go to"
+* A handy alias for zsh or bash: alias 2="go to"
 * To use the edit command with rc, set EDITOR = plumb